ad-str/ad-str/README.md

 ### What's up!? 👋

 I'm Adam!
-I'm a Software Engineer Intern at the Federal Reserve Board of Governors in DC!
-I worked full-time as a Research Assistant at the Wharton School for 3 years, while also studying part-time as a CS Master's student at UPenn.
+I'm a graduate student in the Master's of Computer and Information Technology program at the University of Pennsylvania where I am currently in my last semester (expected graduation Dec 2024).
+I just finished a Software Engineering Internship at the Federal Reserve Board of Governors in Washington, DC.
+I used to work in economic research as a Research Assistant at the Wharton School of Business but became too fascinated with some of the software tools I was using that I decided to pursue a more technical career!
+Excited for any opportunity to learn some new tech!
+Currently enjoying network programming and distributed systems.

 ### 💻 Currently working on:
 - A Master's in Computer and Information Technology at the Unversity of Pennsylvania - Expected Graduation Dec 2024
-- [SportsGenie](https://sportsgenie.co/): A sports prediction website in collaboration with 3 other developers
+- [SportsGenie](https://sportsgenie.co/): A sports prediction website in collaboration with 2 other developers
 - Leetcode 😵‍💫

 ### 🫀 My Values: